-The Vegetation Management Standards for the Kensington Fire Protection District utilizes available information from the Diablo Firesafe Council at http://diablofiresafe.org/tolerance.html under Table 1 Plants with a Favorable Fire performance Rating in 3 or More References.
+The Vegetation Management Standards for the Kensington Fire Protection District utilizes available information from the Diablo Firesafe Council at http://diablofiresafe.org/tolerance.html under More References.

 At the base of trees and shrubs, replace flammable vegetation with bark, mulch, rock, gravel or low-growing or more fire-resistant ground covers.
 This cover reduces the fire danger and minimizes weeds.